Dr Helen Mullen

 - Lecturer in Entrepreneurship (Management)

-Helen graduated from the University of Glasgow with a PhD in Management, supported by the Economic and Social Research Council (ESRC), and has a PgDip and MRes (Research Methodology in Business and Management) and a First-Class BA (Hons) in Marketing, with awards in marketing and international marketing, both from the University of Strathclyde.
+Dr Helen Mullen is a Lecturer in Entrepreneurship at the Adam Smith Business School.
+She graduated from the University of Glasgow with a PhD in Management (Entrepreneurship), supported by the Economic and Social Research Council, has a PgDip and MRes (Research Methodology in Business and Management), and a First-Class BA (Hons) in Marketing, with awards in marketing and international marketing, from the University of Strathclyde.

 Helen is a member of the School's Entrepreneurship, Development and Political Economy research cluster.